 EOG is developing major shale plays in the US -- the Eagle Ford Shale and Barnett Shale in Texas and the Bakken Formation in North Dakota.
 EOG also has operations in Canada, offshore Trinidad, the UK North Sea and East Irish Sea, the China Sichuan Basin, and the Neuquén Basin of Argentina.

 In 2013 the US accounted for some 92% of the company's proved reserves.
 EOG is the largest oil producer in the lucrative Eagle Ford Shale play in South Texas, producing 142,000 barrels of oil equivalent per day that year.

 That year it also drilled and participated in 61 net wells in the Permian Basin to develop its liquids-rich Leonard and Wolfcamp plays.
 The company has 73,000 net acres in the Leonard Shale, and 134,000 net acres in the Wolfcamp Shale, all within the Permian's Delaware Basin.
 Additionally, EOG has 113,000 net acres in the Wolfcamp Shale within the Midland Basin.

 The company sell its North American wellhead crude oil and condensate production to local markets and (by pipeline, rail, and truck) to downstream markets, and its natural gas production to local markets or via pipeline to downstream markets.

 EOG's strategy is to focus on organic growth of its North American shale plays and making complementary acquisitions of properties in North America and internationally.
-The company puts an emphasis on developing advanced technology associated with maximizing production from shale plays, including reservoir simulation models, improved drill bits, mud motors for horizontal drilling, and horizontal completion methods.
+The company puts an emphasis on developing advanced technology associated with maximizing production from shale plays (especially in the Eagle Ford and Permian Basin), including reservoir simulation models, improved drill bits, mud motors for horizontal drilling, and horizontal completion methods.